YosefLab/Compass/docs/_sources/AWS-tutorial.rst.txt

 Installing CPLEX
 ----------------

-CPLEX is an optimization engine that COMPASS uses and it must be installed from IBM.
+CPLEX is an optimization engine that Compass uses and it must be installed from IBM.

 First navigate to the main page for CPLEX
 `here <https://www.ibm.com/products/ilog-cplex-optimization-studio>`__

-COMPASS requires the full edition of CPLEX.
+Compass requires the full edition of CPLEX.
 However, if you are an Academic (Student or Faculty) you can get a copy for free.

 Click the ‘Get student and faculty editions’ link: